-Exclusive: Aldi raises stakes in U.S. price war with Wal-Mart
+EXCLUSIVE: Aldi raises stakes in U.S. price war with Wal-Mart

 WHEATON, Ill.
 German grocery chain Aldi Inc is trying to beat the world's biggest retailer at its own game: low prices.

-Already with 1,600 U.S. stores, Aldi’s internal studies show its prices are 21 percent lower than its lowest-priced rivals, including Wal-Mart Stores Inc (WMT.N), according to Chief Executive Jason Hart.
+Already with 1,600 U.S. stores, Aldi’s internal studies show its prices are 21 percent lower than its lowest-priced rivals, including Wal-Mart Stores Inc, according to Chief Executive Jason Hart.
 He plans to maintain that gap going forward.

 His strategy, previously unreported, centers on adding more private-label goods, which are a retailer's in-house brands, to win over price-sensitive customers, and a massive expansion to further disrupt a U.S. grocery sector that has seen 18 companies go bankrupt since 2014.